joachimdalen/azdevops-auto-state/README.md

   - `feature/` for new features
   - `bugfix/` for bug fixes
   - `docs/` for documentation changes
+- If your change is related to an issue, use the id as the first part of the branch e.g `bugfix/12-fix-crash-when-updating-rule`
+- Pull requests should target the `develop` branch

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)